univention/univention-corporate-server/management/univention-web/docs/development_of_dojo_based_web_interfaces.md

 ## Dev setup for univention-web

-If you want to make changes to univention-web and see them on you UCS system you could just copy it over and install it:
+If you want to make changes to univention-web and test them on your UCS system you could just copy it over and install it:

 ```bash